 Do you appreciate neighborhoods that are a bit "off the beaten path?"

-Would you like at least one of your private tours in Tokyo to not involve everything that is considered "touristy" and see some of the real heart behind this city?
+Would you like at least one of your Tokyo private tours to not involve everything that is considered "touristy" and see some of the real heart behind this city?

-Do walking Tokyo tours that involve a lot of "wandering" make you excited?
+Do walking tours that involve a lot of "wandering" make you excited?

 Then join me as I share some snippets of a one-day private tour itinerary I have put together specifically for someone like you.